Joe Straus: Tenure as speaker

+Reception

+Straus was described by the New York Times in 2009 as a centrist fiscal conservative and "country club Republican" who was telegenic and urbane from the upscale suburb of Alamo Heights.

 Straus has received numerous awards and accolades.
 In 2013, Texas Monthly named him one of the "Ten Best Legislators".
 And in endorsing him for re-election in 2014, the San Antonio Express-News wrote, "Under Straus' leadership, the House has produced conservative budgets and a broad conservative agenda.
 Straus has done an admirable job managing the House since 2009, and he provides crucial leadership on important San Antonio issues.
 His constituents benefit significantly by having the speaker represent their district."

 In October 2017, Straus announced that he would not run for re-election.
 The New York Times described Straus as a pragmatist.
 He "delivered a plea that Republicans 'appeal to our diverse population with an optimistic vision'" when he announced he would not be running again.
 Shortly after the 2018 midterm elections, Straus criticized Texas lieutenant governor Dan Patrick and other Republicans for adopting positions too far to the right, though Patrick responded by questioning Straus's status as a conservative and a Republican.

-Straus was Texas' first Jewish Speaker.
-In 2010, e-mails circulated among members of the Texas State Republican Executive Committee calling for Straus to be replaced by a "Christian conservative" as Speaker, on the grounds that "we elected a house with Christian, conservative values.
+In 2010, e-mails circulated among members of the Texas State Republican Executive Committee calling for Straus to be replaced by a "Christian conservative" as speaker, on the grounds that "we elected a house with Christian, conservative values.
 We now want a true Christian, conservative running it."
-Straus's opponents for the Speakership, Ken Paxton (later the Attorney General of Texas) and Warren Chisum, are Christians; both condemned the comments.
+Straus's opponents for the speakership, Ken Paxton (later the Attorney General of Texas) and Warren Chisum, are Christians; both condemned the comments.
 John Cook, author of some of the e-mails, said that, "When I got involved in politics, I told people I wanted to put Christian conservatives in leadership positions" but denied allegations of antisemitism.